 “Dirty” Leonard Anderson? and Donna “Camel” Branghard were somewhat boyfriend/girlfriend at lease in Leonard’s eyes.
 Leonard was a strange dude and appear at the beach scene a few years earlier.
 According to a few, he got mad/jealous at Donna, and then all wasted on drugs and alcohol, walked up and shot Donna and then blew his brains out near the Pump House.
 La Jolla was stunned and became awake up call of what lies ahead.

-Phillip G. Brent and folksinger Peter Sachse were flying a military AT-6 airplane, and decided to do a very low fly-bye at their wives sunbathing at Windansea.
+Phillip G. Bent and folksinger Peter Sachse were flying a military AT-6 airplane, and decided to do a very low fly-bye at their wives sunbathing at Windansea.
 They dipped the wings, climbed, then did a slow U-turn downward bank but the plane did not climb but headed into the ocean and crashed.
 For a while beachgoers were in a silent shock at what tragedy they just witnessed.
 Surfers started paddling to the sinking plane.
 Can you imagine watching your husbands die?
 How devastating.
-Brent appeared in a few movies as “Ghost in the Invisible Bikini” and “Dr. Goldfoot and the Bikini Machine.”
+Bent appeared in a few movies as “Ghost in the Invisible Bikini” and “Dr. Goldfoot and the Bikini Machine.”
 He was co-owner of Chart House restaurants Located in San Diego, Newport Beach, and Aspen, Colo.

 “Fat Art” Perez died in Viet Nam in 1967 and his death was heartbreaking because he was really the first known person that died overseas.
 He was a regular at Red Mountain Inn.